aka-jumba/yt-sp-convertor/README.md

 ## Support

-For any issues/queries regarding the project, feel free to reach out to our active support team at [syncit.prod@gmail.com](syncit.prod@gmail.com)
+For any issues/queries regarding the project, feel free to open an issue!

 _______________________________________________________________________________________________________________________